afrind/warp-draft/draft-ietf-moq-transport.md

 (TODO: delete this; PUBLISH message is forthcoming) and are optional when the subscriber initiates it.

-When a publisher sends Subgroups or Datagrams, these can contain either a SSID or PSID, determined by the LSB of the identifier.
+When a publisher sends Subgroups or Datagrams, these can contain either a Subscriber-Chosen or Publisher-Chosen Subscription ID, determined by the LSB of the identifier.

 ### Scope {#track-scope}